How many interesting and trivia facts about Sardinia do you know?

 If you look for the definition of Nuragic people on the Internet, many sites say that they were “warrior-shepherds” which ironically sums up two of the main features of the locals, their traditional activities and their infamous belligerence.

-Sardinia has its own language
+Sardinia has its own language – one of the unique facts about Sardinia

 The reason for this is that, compared to other Italian dialects, Sardinian has its proper grammar rules, lexicon and has developed autonomously for centuries before the country became part of Italy.
 There even are dialects of Sardinian: this makes it a whole language with its variations.

-Read my post The Language Of Sardinia.
+Read my post The Language Of Sardinia to discover more about our unique language.

 Some people speak Catalan or Tabarkine